 If you've got solar panels, vents or antennas on your van's roof then you might need to access them at any time.
 That's where this nifty telescopic ladder comes in handy.
 It folds down to a 90cm x 90cm flat square but can extend up to nearly 4m high when needed.

-When your vacuum battery gives up and you want to get the crumbs out of the campervan, a mini dustpan brush come very handy.
+When your vacuum battery gives up and you want to get the crumbs out of the campervan, a mini dustpan brush comes in very handy.

 It's also good for quickly brushing out all the stones and dirt from the front of the van after a muddy hike.

-Keep your rubbish well out of site with this handy mini dustbin that can mount on the back of a kitchen cupboard door.
+Keep your rubbish well out of site with this handy mini dustbin that can be mounted on the back of a kitchen cupboard door.
 Using two is an easy way to keep any food waste or recycling separate from your main rubbish.

-If your camper has been unused or in storage for a while moisture and damp can quickly become a complete pain.
+If your camper has been unused or in storage for a while moisture and dampness can quickly become a complete pain.

-Using these reusable Ganvol dehumidifier bags is a simple way to suck any moisture and bad smells out of your camper cupboards and draws before you use it.
-They can also be left on the dash overnight to help reduce condensation build up in the cab.
+Using these reusable Ganvol dehumidifier bags is a simple way to suck any moisture and bad smells out of your camper cupboards and drawers before you use them.
+They can also be left on the dash overnight to help reduce condensation build-up in the cab.

 Our solution to keep them out is to use this extra wide fly screen across the back doors and attach it using some extra strong magnets.
 The screen has an opening down the centre that stays closed with magnets so that you can still get in and out of the van.